 Student, alumni/ae, and faculty surveys provide a window into the educational experience here at Luther.
 The following instruments give us multiple measures over time; we believe it is vital to keep current in regard to student perceptions.
-Most importantly, the findings are the starting points for important discussions about learning goals, curriculum, student-faculty interaction, and a multitude of experiences that make up educational excellence.
+Most importantly, the findings are the starting points for relevant discussions about learning goals, curriculum, student-faculty interaction, and a multitude of experiences that make up educational excellence.

 The CIRP Freshman Survey, UCLA’s annual survey of the nation’s entering students at four-year colleges and universities, is the largest and longest-running survey of American college students.
 The survey examines high school behaviors, admissions decisions, expectations of college, student values and goals, and student demographic characteristics.
 At Luther, we administer the CIRP to incoming classes as part of first-year orientation, except in BSCCE-rotation years.

 Designed to assess the academic and personal development of students over the first year of college, Your First College Year can be paired with the CIRP First-Year Survey for longitudinal analysis.
 The YFCY collects information about students’ adjustment, satisfaction, academic and extracurricular experiences.